ccutrer/waterfurnace_aurora/README.md

 This tool masquerades as an ABC.
 To date, I've only used this against an AID tool, and not an AWL, in order to not confuse WaterFurnace's servers with potentially bogus data.
-You modify bin/registers.yml to pre-set the data, and then it serves it up when the AID Tool requests it.
-Change some date, go look in the AID tool what changed, to see if you guessed right!
+This tool has not been used in a long time, and may not work.
+You give it a path to a YAML file, and then it serves it up when the AID Tool requests it.
+Change some data, go look in the AID tool to see what changed, to see if you guessed right!

 ### aurora_fetch